 Queen’s offers students the opportunity to play and compete in a range of sports, as well as half-price gym memberships (lifestyle packages) at the University Gym.
 Sporting competitions are typically against teams from the other Colleges of the University.
 Queen’s is a competitive college; on the field, track, and both on and in the water, we have shown that we can take on the best.
 The college also usually holds one or two charity matches per year in conjunction with other colleges.

 Unlike a university or club team, College sports ‘seasons’ only last around a month or so.
 Consequently, students can try their hand at one or all of the sports offered.
-If you just want to play sports for fun, you can join the ‘twos’ teams, more popularly known as the Magoos.
+If you just want to play sports for fun, you can join the ‘seconds’ teams, more popularly known as the Magoos.
 You don’t need to be great at the sport or have even played it before; Magoos are just about getting out there and having fun.

 The Willie Quick Society